laminatejml/World-Happiness-Capstone/README.md

     2. A Postgres database was created on AWS that contains a country table with region information and the happiness scores for each country and year.

-    3. A mockup of the data was created in Excel along is numbers and foreign key numbers.
+    3. A mockup of the data was created in Excel along is numbers and foreigvitaley numbers.
 The data was exported into 2 separate files, one with the, country data and one with the happiness data.
 The files were then imported into the corresponding Postgres tables.